Saanil-Khanna/Saanil-Khanna/README.md

 Welcome to my GitHub profile!
 My name is Saanil Khanna, and I'm thrilled to have you here.
 Let me take a moment to introduce myself and give you a glimpse into my world of coding.

-I am a passionate and dedicated software developer with a love for problem-solving and creating innovative solutions.
+I am a passionate and dedicated Data Analyst with a love for problem-solving and creating innovative solutions.
 My journey in the realm of technology began in Highschool.
 Since then, I have been on an exciting adventure, continuously expanding my knowledge and honing my skills.

 My areas of expertise revolve around Data analytics, Machine learning , Database Management and Data Visualization.
 I am constantly exploring new tools and techniques, eager to stay updated with the latest trends in the fast-paced world of software development.
 With a strong foundation in Data Analytics, I thrive in collaborative environments and enjoy working on challenging projects.